A Guide to Visiting Phuket Elephant Sanctuary in Thailand

 CHOOSING THE MORNING SANCTUARY TOUR VS THE AFTERNOON TOUR

-There are two tour options available, both of which are half-day tours.
+There are two tour options available at Phuket Elephant Sanctuary – both of which are half-day tours.
 The morning tour goes from 9:30am-1pm, and the afternoon tour goes from 1:30pm-5pm.

 I opted to do the morning tour for a better chance of being able to feed the elephants.
 Later on in the day, it’s possible that they won’t be as interested in human interaction.
 And they may still have full bellies from being fed by the morning tour groups.

-Have you ever visited this elephant sanctuary or another one like in in Thailand?
-I would love to hear about your experiences in the comments below.
+Have you visited Phuket Elephant Sanctuary or any other ethical elephant sanctuaries in Thailand?
+I would love to hear about your experiences in the comments below!

 ————— Read More —————